DRuggeri/OSSClass/2019-Spring-WashU.md

 * Check-in:
   * You know your project well
   * Your teammates are now your closest friends :-)
-  * Analysis should be under way
+  * Analysis should be well under way

 ### Mon Jan 28
 * Topic: Source Control - [lecture notes](LectureNotes/SourceControlOverview.md)